AparaviSoftware/aparavi-cookbooks/README.md

 # Aparavi Cookbooks

 Welcome to the Aparavi Cookbooks repository!
 Here, you'll find a selection of example projects that demonstrate how to integrate Aparavi into your personal GenAI projects.
 Whether you're just starting or looking to enhance your professional AI development, these cookbooks will guide you in utilizing Aparavi software to streamline data ingestion and power your projects with relevant, proprietary data.
+[Go to Getting Started](#getting-started-with-aparavi-ai-software)

 **Goal**